1-877-929-7245

 Day 7 - Fairytale Neuschwanstein Castle and Zugspitze Mountain Railway

-Returning to Germany by coach this morning, our route crosses the impressive Fern Pass enroute to one of the most beautiful and famous castles in the world - the glorious Neuschwanstein Castle.
-A magnificent fairytale structure built into the mountains, the brilliant white of Neuschwanstein contrasts stunningly against the surrounding forests.
+Returning to Germany by coach this morning, our route crosses the impressive Fern Pass en route to one of the most beautiful and famous castles in the world - Neuschwanstein Castle.
+A magnificent structure built into the mountains, the brilliant white of Neuschwanstein contrasts stunningly against the surrounding forests.

-Afterwards, we embark on a journey aboard the cheerful Zugspitze Mountain Railway, ascending to the summit of the Zugspitze for fabulous views of elemental rocky peaks.
-Climbing more than 2,500 feet in seven miles, the cogwheel railroad passes the crystal-clear Eibsee lake on its way up the highest mountain in Germany.
+Afterwards, we embark on a journey aboard the Zugspitze Mountain Railway, ascending to the summit for views of elemental rocky peaks.
+Climbing more than 2,500 feet in seven miles, the cogwheel railway passes the crystal-clear Eibsee lake on its way up the highest mountain in Germany.
 From the top, there are astonishing views across Germany, Austria, Switzerland and Italy.
+Returning to Innsbruck, the evening is at leisure for you to dine independently.

 Includes